Class Type100% online, 6 & 12-week courses

 This course is a systematic study of theories, models, and approaches to motivation.
 The course includes the development of motivation, as well as neurological aspects of motivation.
 The student will explore internal and external factors that contribute to motivation and a variety of strategies that can be used to become a successful motivator.

 This course is designed to introduce students to the use of coaching skills for improving the adjustment and performance of individuals in an organizational setting.
 Topics to be covered include: the scope of coaching practice, optimal practitioner characteristics, benefits for coaches, related organizational dynamics, and coaching interventions and resources.
-This course also includes an emphasis on experimental learning through coaching practice activities.
+This course also includes an emphasis on experiential learning through coaching practice activities.

 This course explores the use of psychological instrumentation as a means for improving individual and organizational performance.
 The emphasis is on the assessment of strengths and positive psychological functioning.
 Students will become acquainted with various psychological instruments including their selection, construction, and administration.
 Additionally, students will gain experience with the interpretation and delivery of instrument results and their translation into individual and organizational improvement interventions.